Chen-Xiaoli/Canvas-Magic/README.md

 How to get a image and insert into a frame, is important for this animation.

 ## 4 - Parallax background animation
-Parallax background can animate align at x coordiate, make x is negative to implement background move.
-How to remove gap between frames, is the important.
+<div>Parallax background can animate align at x coordiate, make x is negative to implement background move.
+How to remove gap between frames, is the important.</div>
 <img src="canvas/4-parallaxAnimation/parallaxAnimation.png" width="800" height="800" />